ssbc/ssb-db/README.md

 Callback when all queued writes are actually definitely written to the disk.

-## post: Ovbservable
+## post: Observable
 ```js
 db.post(fn({key, value: msg, timestamp})) => Ovb
 ```

 [Observable](https://github.com/dominictarr/obv) that calls `fn` whenever a message is appended (with that message). __This method is not exposed over RPC.__

-## since: Ovbservable
+## since: Observable
 ```js
 db.since(fn(seq)) => Obv
 ```

-On [observable](https://github.com/dominictarr/obv) of the current log sequence.
+An [observable](https://github.com/dominictarr/obv) of the current log sequence.
 This is always a positive integer that usually increases, except in the exceptional circumstance that the log is deleted or corrupted.

 ### `db.addBoxer(box)`